briangig/CloudflareNable/README.md

 * /tunnel/request.tunnel
 * /UIFileTransfer

-Here is an example of one of the above paths:
+Here is an example of one of the above paths configured in it's policy:

 ![image](https://user-images.githubusercontent.com/1140952/126256389-66e76bbf-3f5b-4f05-82eb-f94e37c27fb6.png)